[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 Enable pre-installation settings

-To enable all necessary pre-installation settings download the .plist payload file for ESET Endpoint Security version and use it to create a configuration profile in your MDM.
+To enable all necessary pre-installation settings download the .plist payload file for ESET Endpoint Security for macOS and use it to create a configuration profile in your MDM.
 If you disable program components via component installation, you should also remove these components from your MDM configuration profiles.

 I. Configure System Extensions, PPPC, VPN, and Content Filter profile